Senior Resources » Ron Howard on ‘The Andy Griffith Show’: ”For Andy, the show was never the same after…”

 While Griffith didn’t begrudge his friend for leaving the show, Howard points out the noticeable shift after he left the series.
 “I think, for Andy, the show was never the same after Don left,” he said.
 “He didn’t have that partner.”

 Some viewers note that Griffith’s character seems grumpier in the later seasons of the show.
 Gone is the placid sheriff who views the antics of his fellow Mayberrians with twinkly-eyed amusement.
-In his place is a grizzled lawman with a nearly perpetual frown and a hair-trigger temper.
-He shows his annoyance easily and more often.
+In his place is a grizzled lawman with a nearly perpetual frown and a quick temper.
 One has to wonder if Knotts’ absence had something to do with his metamorphosis.

 Knotts returned to The Andy Griffith Show for a few guest appearances.
 Andy’s joy at working with his longtime friend again is almost palpable.
 “The absolute foundation of the show, and why it endures, is Andy-Barney,” Howard stated.
 “And yes, the feeling of what Mayberry was.
 But without the comedy that they generated, I don’t think the show ever would have endured.”